JohnVeber/SWAP/README.md

 Unfinished part of the task: One more test need to be added.

 The current tasks (v.3 branch) are:
--implement passing arguments to a function via command line options -add one more test
+-implement passing arguments to a function via command line options (DONE) -add one more test
--implement program termination if an unexpected number of arguments is entered
+-implement program termination if an unexpected number of arguments is entered (DONE)
 Status: *(In progress at v.3 branch).